 General Errors and Issues

-To continue with the installation, you receive a prompt to let Act!
-(Web) switch your 64-bit IIS and ASP.NET applications to 32-bit compatibility mode.
+Switch your 64-bit IIS and ASP.NET applications to 32-bit compatibility mode.
 You do not want to automatically switch the mode.
 The web page fails to load after selecting a web site and virtual directory.